openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ## Test Method

-* Start the pool-coordinator pod and record the beginning resource used.
+* Start the Yurt-Coordinator pod and record the beginning resource used.
-* Write a mount of resources and record the resource used of pool-coordinator.
-In this test, we write 1000 pods and 500 nodes into pool-coordinator.
+* Write a mount of resources and record the resource used of Yurt-Coordinator.
+In this test, we write 1000 pods and 500 nodes into Yurt-Coordinator.
 The size of each pod and node both are 8KB.
-* Delete all resources in pool-coordinator.
+* Delete all resources in Yurt-Coordinator.
 To see whether resource used will go down to the beginning level.
-* Rewrite a mount of resources to pool-coordinator and patch them frequently and randomly.
+* Rewrite a mount of resources to Yurt-Coordinator and patch them frequently and randomly.
 Check the resource used of current situation.
 * Check the result of leader election.